Poisoned by Polonium: The Litvinenko File (Bunt. Delo Litvinenko/Rebellion: The Litvinenko Case, 2007)

 More importantly, do all these events and inferences add up to a plot at the highest levels to silence Litvinenko?
 Nekrasov seeks the advice of French philosopher André Glucksmann, who notes that Russians, subjected for centuries to czarist rule, have a slave mentality—they want a strongman to pull the strings.
 I admit that I have sometimes thought this myself, but if Putin was a strongman, he’s really not much different from George W. Bush, who was elected by the supposedly most democratic nation in the world.
 Russian lawlessness during the transition to democracy seems to have progressed much as one would expect in a country where basic deprivations still existed.
 As prosperity has slowly risen, social order has gained a foothold.

-Nonetheless, Nekrasov’s empassioned document, returning belatedly to Litvinenko’s murder and his grieving wife Marina, left me wondering if perhaps there wasn’t something to his theories.
+Nonetheless, Nekrasov’s impassioned document, returning belatedly to Litvinenko’s murder and his grieving wife Marina, left me wondering if perhaps there wasn’t something to his theories.
 I’m usually the first person to pooh-pooh a conspiracy theory espoused by the more-suspicious hubby.
 This time, the hubby pooh-poohed Litvinenko.

 I decided to contact David Southwell, an author of books on organized crime as well as the recently published Conspiracy Files.
-I became a fan of his blog English Dreaming, English Rain, where he and I became slightly acquainted.
+I became a fan of his now-defunct blog English Dreaming, English Rain, where he and I became slightly acquainted.
 David mentioned the death of Litvinenko on his blog, and I wanted his opinion of the documentary and its allegations.
 Here’s what he said:

 While I could not call Alex a close friend, we had talked, and he had provided useful contacts when I was writing about Russian organized crime.
 However, what a lot of people seem to have forgotten about him since his death was that he was a conspiracy theorist.
 His bogeyman was Putin, but often behaved in the same way as those whose see Freemasons or the Mafia behind every event from the death of JFK to the name change of Kentucky Fried Chicken to KFC.
 At times, Alex on Putin was like Abbie Hoffman on Nixon circa 1970.